aureliaball/mm-tools-tutorial/_episodes/03-md-bpti.md

 ## MD simulation protocol
 Before you begin, make sure the pdb file, parameter/topology file, and the starting coordinate file are in the same directory as your jupyter notebook where you plan to run the simulation.

-Type `screen -s MD_bpti_gas` to start a terminal session named MD_bpti_gas that can continue running after you log off the computer.
+Type `screen -S MD_bpti_gas` to start a terminal session named MD_bpti_gas that can continue running after you log off the computer.

 Sign on to a compute node by typing `srun --partition=Legacy_Nodes --pty --nodes=1 --tasks-per-node=1 --gres=gpu:1 --time=24:00:00 --share --wait=0 --export=ALL /bin/bash`. **Write down the node you are signed on** to by looking at the prompt (it should be a number from 1 to 8).